cleaniquecoders/flowstone/docs/01-getting-started/02-quick-start.md

 Get up and running with Flowstone in minutes!
 This guide shows you how to implement a basic workflow in your Laravel application.

+## Overview

+This guide will show you how to:

+1. Create a model with workflow support
+2. Define workflow configuration
+3. Apply transitions
+4. Use the Flowstone UI (optional)

 ## Step 1: Create a Model with Workflow

 Let's create a document approval workflow as an example.